-A blower can be installed at the back of your E.P.A Drolet stove.
+A blower can be installed at the back of your Drolet stove.
 This option is necessary if you wish to redistribute into a room the heat trapped at the back of your stove.
 By forcing hot air toward the front, the blower enables you to extend the radiation and convection power of your stove.
-You can purchase this option through your E.P.A Drolet dealer.
-Make sure to specify the correct part number: AC03095.
+You can purchase this option through your Drolet dealer.
+Make sure to specify this part number: #AC05520.
 Installation instructions are supplied with the blower.